Navigating the New Executive Order: Fair Pay and How Syndio Helps

 Illustration of gavel communicating new executive order and what it means for pay equity

 A recent Executive Order, “Ending Illegal Discrimination and Restoring Merit-Based Opportunity,” has brought significant changes to the landscape of federal contracting and DEI (Diversity, Equity, and Inclusion) initiatives.
-This has led to many questions about the future of pay equity.
+This has led to many questions about the future of fair pay and pay equity audits.
 If you’re a Total Rewards or Compliance leader, here’s what you need to know about the new Executive Order, and how Syndio can help as you navigate changes.

 Do I still need to run a pay equity analysis?

-The short answer is: Yes, you still need to ensure pay equity and the best way is to run frequent pay equity analyses.
-You cannot pay people differently due to gender or race, and the only way to ensure this is to carefully analyze your pay and pay practices, controlling for legitimate factors like performance.
+The short answer is: Yes, you still need to ensure your employees — and this includes everyone — are paid fairly.
 The new Executive Order revokes a portion of Executive Order 11246, which requires that contractors conduct and certify that they conducted an annual pay equity analysis, but does not override the requirements to not discriminate.
+The best way to do this is to analyze pay to make sure it’s based on factors like performance, skills, and other legitimate pay policies when assessing for inconsistencies.
+This type of analysis is the only kind we support at Syndio.

 The OFCCP is changing: The Office of Federal Contract Compliance Programs (OFCCP) is still in place, though its scope was trimmed.
 The OFCCP is instructed to cease promoting “diversity,” holding federal contractors responsible for affirmative action, and encouraging workforce balancing based on protected characteristics.